14 Le Grande Street, Freshwater QLD 4870

 On the formation of the United Grand Lodge of Queensland in April 1921, the two Lodges were registered as Cairns Lodge No.176 and Gelling Lodge No. 257.
 In July 1996, after discussions between both Lodges Gelling Lodge decided to surrender its Warrant and affiliate with Cairns Lodge.
 It was agreed that the Lodge name be changed to Cairns Gelling Lodge No. 176.

 Our regular meetings are on the 2nd Tuesday of March, April, June, July and October at 7:30pm.
 We also have an annual meeting where the new Master and officers are invested for the following 12 months.
-The next one will be on Saturday 12th August 2017.
+This is held on the 2nd Saturday in August.

 Freemasons are a diverse group of men from all walks of life, from many religions and many backgrounds.
 Becoming a Freemason is a commitment to develop your own potential, to values that see all humankind as equal, and to helping others in our community.